You want smart political talk without the meltdowns?

 Just wanted to say.

-And I just never could figure out being a uh uh a person who studied history, why we would even think that Russia would give up the last segment of their western border and lose out on their western port to access the Mediterranean.
+And I just never could figure out, being a person who studied history, why we would even think that Russia would give up the last segment of their western border and lose out on their western port to access the Mediterranean.

-And with the promises that we had made related to the Ukraine and uh not joining NATO and everything else, why are we poking a Russian bear and I couldn't understand the past administration and and uh yeah,
+And with the promises that we had made related to the Ukraine and not joining NATO and everything else, why are we poking a Russian bear?

-I'm gonna tell you the biggest the biggest mistake Ukraine made was many, many years earlier.
+I'm going to tell you the biggest mistake Ukraine made was many, many years earlier.

 I think Clinton was president when they gave up their nuclear program.